iboB/karisik-coding-style/README.md

 As a rule of thumb, imagine the code actually being a part of the standard library.
 If you don't find yourself shocked by the idea, then it's likely a good idea to use the standard-library-like style, and disregard the rest of this document.

-My library [itlib](https://github.com/iboB/itlib) follows Karisik even though it's entirely in C case.
+For example my library [itlib](https://github.com/iboB/itlib) follows Karisik even though it's entirely in C case.

 ## Files and directories